 Do you have what it takes to be a successful portfolio manager?
 Portfolio manager jobs are expected to grow 12% over the next decade, making it an attractive career option for new finance professionals.
 In this career, you work closely with other analysts and researchers to conduct company research, monitor trends in investment, and make market predictions that guide business and individual investment decisions (we have all the details here).
-If you are considering becoming a portfolio manager, to help you out, we have counted down the 9 skills you need to make it in portfolio management.
+If you are considering becoming a portfolio manager, to help you out, we have counted down the 9 skills you need.

 It is no secret that portfolio managers spend a lot of time working with complicated data.
 To be a successful portfolio manager, however, you must be able to communicate your analysis and recommendations to business leaders in a way that makes sense to them.

 Being a portfolio manager can be a challenging job.
 The hours are long, and handling investments for businesses or individuals is demanding.
 It’s also hard work staying on top of the news and market fluctuations.
 To do this job well, you must have a lot of drive and desire to succeed.